buda-base/editserv/API.md

 ```

 does the same as previous function but allows one call per sync batch instead of one per image group.

+# Outlines CSV endpoint

+##### GET `/outline/{wqname}`

+Returns a csv file with the current state of the outline.

+- the endpoint must be used with a digital instance (`W`) and not an instance (`MW`)
+- ETag is set to the git revision of the outline
+- the endpoint returns a csv file and proposes a file name
+- the endpoint doesn't require authentication
+- in the rare case where there are multiple outlines, the endpoint returns the most likely one
+- the endpoint returns a 401 / 403 if the instance or outline is not in public access (which is rare)
+- if no outline exists, the endpoint returns a csv with just the headers

+##### PUT `/outline/{wqname}`

+Takes a csv file in the body.

+The request can optionally contain an `If-Match` HTTP header with the revision id of the resource (as represented in the `Etag` header of the GET endpoints).

+The request can optionally contain a `X-Change-Message` HTTP header with a message that will be associated with the revision.

+The request can optionally contain a `X-Outline-Attribution` HTTP header with the attribution message that will be associated with the revision.

+The responsee has an empty body, it has an `Etag` header with the new revision.